benjilo/Flutter-Cannot-run-with-sound-null-safety-because-dependencies-don-t-support-null-safety/README.md

 To set this up in your IDE of choice, you can use:

 In IntelliJ/Android Studio: "Edit Configurations" (in your run configurations) → "Additional run args".

+NOTE THIS :
+if some functionalities does not work in your app after this still thhen undo the process and change your dependency SDK to the lower version eg:  from sdk: ">=2.12.0 <3.0.0"  to sdk: ">=2.7.0 <3.0.0"  in your pupspec.yaml file